 The one she was addressing shook her head.

 Fine, then, she thought.
-I’d better not end up stumbling upon the God King in the bath, then.
-She opened the door in the hallway, then stepped into the yellow room she’d left behind the day before.
+I’d better not end up stumbling upon the God King in the bath.
+She crossed the hallway, opened the door, then stepped into the yellow room she’d left behind the day before.

 The chair and bench she’d used had been removed, replaced by a group of yellow couches.
 Siri raised an eyebrow, then walked through the room and into the tub room beyond.

 Except, the tub was gone.
 She started, staring at the room.
-It was the one she remembered, same red colorings and all.
+It was the one she remembered, with same red colorings.
 Yet, the sloped tile platforms with their inset tubs were gone.
 Now, looking, she could see that the entire contraption must have been portable, brought in for her bath, then removed.

-They really can transform any room to perform any function, she thought with amazement.
-They must have rooms worth of furniture, tubs, and drapings, each of a different color, waiting upon the whims of their Gods.
+They really can transform any room, she thought with amazement.
+They must have chambers full furniture, tubs, and drapings, each of a different color, waiting upon the whims of their God.

-Curious, she left the tubless room and moved in a random direction.
-Each room appeared to have four doors in it--one on each wall.
+Curious, she left the tub-less room and moved in a random direction.
+Each room appeared to have four doors, one on each wall.
 After passing through just a few, she could see the pattern.
-A network of rooms, all connected by doors, each room a different color.
+A network of rooms, all connected by doors, each room decorated in a different color.

-They weren’t decorated the same, and they weren’t the same size.
+There was variety beyond color, as well.
 Some were larger, others more rectangular.
-Some had windows to the outside, while others were landlocked in the middle of the palace.
+Some had windows to the outside, while others were locked in the middle of the palace.
 Yet, still, it was difficult to tell the difference between them.
-Endless empty rooms, pristine with their decorations following a single color’s theme.
+Endless rooms, pristine with their decorations following a single color’s theme.
 Soon, she was hopelessly lost--but it didn’t really seem to matter.
-Ever room was, in a way, the same as any other.
+Every room was, in a way, the same as any other.

 To test her theory, she turned to her servants.
-“I would like breakfast,” she said.
+“I would like breakfast.”

 And it happened.
 Far faster than Siri would have thought possible.
-Several of the women ducked out into the black hallway, and returned with a stuffed green chair to match her current room.
+Several of the women ducked out, and returned with a stuffed green chair to match her current room.
 Siri sat down, waiting as a table, chairs, and finally food were produced as if out of nowhere.
 In less than fifteen minutes, she had a hot meal waiting for her.

-She stood, walking up to the table, then hesitantly sat and ate.
+Hesitantly, she picked up a fork and tried a bite.
 It wasn’t until that moment that she realized how hungry she was.
 The meal was composed primarily of a group of spicy sausages mixed with vegetables.
 The flavors were, of course, far stronger than she was accustomed to.
 However, the more she ate the spicy Hallandren food, the more she found herself liking it.

-Still, the meal was hampered by the utter silence of her dining conditions.
+Hungry or not, it was strange to eat in utter silence.
 Siri was accustomed to either eating in the kitchens with the servants, or at the table with her father, his generals, and whatever local people or monks he had invited to his table that evening.
 It was never a silent affair.

-Yet, strangely, here in Hallandren--land of colors, sounds, and ostentation--she found herself eating alone, quietly, in a room that felt stark despite its bright decorations.
+Yet, strangely, here in Hallandren--land of colors, sounds, and ostentation--she found herself eating alone, quietly, in a room that felt dull despite its bright decorations.

 Her servants watched silently.
 None of them spoke to her.
-Their silence was supposed to be respectful.
-Siri found it a little intimidating.
-She tried several times to draw them into conversation, but she only managed to get a reply out of one when she asked a direct question, and even then it was terse--informative without being conversational.
+Their silence was supposed to be respectful, she knew, but Siri just found it a little intimidating.
+She tried several times to draw them into conversation, but she only managed to get terse replies, and only when she asked direct questions.